uos-dmlab/Structured-Data-Augmentation/README.md

 ## D-VAE : Automatic Augmentation Technique of an Autoencoder-based Numerical Training Data

-D-VAE(Automatic Augmentation Technique of an Autoencoder-based Numerical Training Data)_WatePotability data.ipynb is an example notebook for training D-VAE with Diabetes, Water_potability, Wdbc dataset.
+The D-VAE(Automatic Augmentation Technique of an Autoencoder-based Numerical Training Data)_WaterPotability data.ipynb is a Jupyter notebook that serves as an example for training the D-VAE model.
+This notebook showcases training with Diabetes, Water_Potability, and Wdbc datasets.

 paper : https://www.earticle.net/Article/A419589